KnowageLabs/Knowage-Documentation/common/before-starting.rst

 -  **General Administrator Manual**: it is directed at Knowage administrator.
 It describes all the management and configuration tools shared by all Knowage products.

 -  **Functionalities**: it is directed at all kind of users.
 Here each user can find detailed instructions on how to develop different kind of analysis exploiting all BI capabilities of Knowage platform.
+Notice that when a functionality is strictly related to a specific module it will be notified.

 About conventions
 ===========================